shivajiva101/OctoWrt/README.md

 <details>
   <summary>Expand steps!</summary>
   <p></p>
-Now you can setup the correct package feeds.
-OpenWrt doesn't include WB01 hardware currently so there is a mismatch in the kernel version when using their repository for the core packages.
-Instead you are going to use the core packages created when this releases firmware was compiled and subsequently uploaded to this branch.
+OpenWrt doesn't include support for WB01 hardware currently so this is a patched snapshot build with access to the core packages compiled with the firmware release.
 This ensures all kernel modules match the kernel signature and can be installed through opkg, making it more extensible to other 3D printers.

 #### 1. Install OpenWrt dependencies: